EdDataScienceEES/tutorial-sroles1/tutorial.md

 ![image](https://user-images.githubusercontent.com/91271151/144756569-1479db89-9eab-4a71-88fa-0900aa2c5a9c.png)

-However, there is limitations with gg_mosaic.
-Mosaic plots idealy are able to show more catagorical variables than this for example by the use of transparency.
+This plot is clear, informative and well labled.
+However, there is limitations to gg_mosaic.
+Mosaic plots idealy are able to show more catagorical variables than is displayed here.
+For example, by the use of transparency to distinguish between another variable.
 However when using this in gg_mosaic it causes complications.
 Try showing who was the overall winner in each group using the alpha argument in the geom_mosaic aesthetic.

 ```
-# Plot mosaic figure showing proportion of demographic to total population in
+# Plot mosaic figure
-# each state, and how they voted.
 (mosaic_plot_alpha <- ggplot(data = combined) +
     geom_mosaic(aes(x=product( Demographic, State_Abbr ),
-                    fill = voted_for, colour = Demographic, alpha = Winner,), offset = 0.05) +
+                    fill = voted_for, colour = Demographic, alpha = Winner,), offset = 0.05) + # Alpha argument included
     scale_alpha_manual(values =c(.5,1)) +
     theme(axis.text.x = element_text(angle = 90, hjust = 1, vjust = .5)) +
     labs(y="Income Demographic", x="Voted for: State", title = "Exit Poll") +